10 Questions to Ask Before Your Joint Replacement Surgery

 After about three months spent focusing on strengthening, most people can get back to doing what they love, including golfing, gardening and playing tennis.
 The body still is healing for upwards of a year, however, so people can expect to continue gaining function and mobility over the next six months.

 Starting the Joint Replacement Process

 Curious about joint replacement but not sure if you’re a good candidate?
-Getting the answers to all your questions is as easy as setting up a consultation.
+Getting the answers to all your questions is as easy as setting up a consultation to see if you should get a joint replacement even while young.
 Soon, you could be joining the millions of people living full and active lives after joint replacement surgery.